-Where the risk associated with a task/hazard is determined to be high or medium, the task should not be undertaken unless the hazard can be reduced.
-In this circumstance it is necessary to apply a systematic approach known as the 'Hierarchy of Control' to reduce the risk (table 3).
+If upon initial review a task or hazard is assessed to be high or medium risk, it is necessary to apply a systematic approach known as the 'Hierarchy of Control' to ensure that the risk is as low as reasonably practicable (Table 3).
 The hierarchy is subdivided into 5 levels of control, the first level of control being 'Elimination'.
 Elimination aims to remove a hazard or hazardous work practice from a worksite.
 An example may be to remove a trip hazard.
-However, it is not always practicable or possible to eliminate a hazard and therefore the next control, 'Substitution' can be applied.
-An example of substitution may be changing from using a toxic chemical to a non toxic alternative.
+However, it is not always practicable or possible to eliminate a hazard and therefore the next control, 'Substitution,' can be applied.
+An example of substitution may be changing from using a toxic chemical to a non-toxic alternative.